maxmind/dev-site/content/geoip/geolite-on-snowflake.md

 query GeoLite data within Snowflake.

 The GeoLite Country and City datasets are updated twice weekly, every Tuesday and Friday.
-The GeoLite2 ASN dataset is updated daily.
+The GeoLite ASN dataset is updated daily.

 ## IP Geolocation Accuracy